 Engaging in discussions with key decision-makers in companies deploying competitive solutions can help you better understand their frustrations.
 It can help initiate the education process by inviting prospects to learn more about your solutions through targeted brand awareness initiatives.
 If you organize webinars, this can be a great tactic to get people to attend as you can highlight one-on-one the advantages that will be covered.
 It enables you to counter-argue any preconceptions they may have about your solution so that they’ll be more open-minded to learning about the benefits.
 Once you’ve nurtured these prospects for some time, peer-to-peer outreach is a great way to confirm interest in a sales meeting, and scheduling it right then and there.
 Prospects appreciate this kind of personalized customer service which may be lacking with their current provider.

 Understanding why you won or lost a deal will also help you improve your sales cycle so that you don’t continue to lose more business to your competition.
 Arranging win-loss interviews after a sales cycle is complete is a great way to get in-depth knowledge about what you did right, or what went wrong.
 Whether you often lose business to your competitors or not, this will help you gain a strong-hold on your market segment, and may help you gain back market share down the road.

-This blog post was originally published on 27 June 2017 and updated for new information.
+This blog post was previously published and recently updated for new information.